michaelskyba/msk_kiss/README.md

 	- if using, make sure /path/to/msk_kiss/scripts is before /usr/bin/ in your $PATH
 - kiss-source - quickly output the sources of a package

-## My kernel configuration for some hardware
+## My kernel configuration Tor some hardware
 - hp-elitebook-8470p